Weapon focus: Reducing weapon focus and its impact on criminal cases

 The major problem with this strategy is that many judges do not allow this expert testimony in their courts.
 For example, in the court case Blasdell v.
 State (2010, 2015) a woman who had been robbed at gunpoint by an unknown man was able to describe the gun in great detail but could only provide very imprecise details of the perpetrator.
 The defense was unable to present expert testimony on the concept of weapon focus and the suspect was convicted based on the eyewitness testimony.
 Despite cases like these, reasoning behind judges not permitting expert testimony is Their reasoning is usually that they think what the social framework testimony will present is common knowledge.
 However, the data overwhelmingly shows that the typical jury member does not know most of the information presented by the expert.
 The fallibility of eyewitness testimony is not common knowledge and eyewitness psychology can offer valid and constructive information to juries.
 Even with this knowledge, jury decisions cannot perfectly serve justice without exceptions, but perfection in the legal system is an unattainable goal.
 However, any information that can be presented about the shortcomings of eyewitness testimony can better serve justice in the long run.
 According to a 2001 survey of experts on eyewitness testimony, 87% found the weapon focus effect to be sufficiently reliable to form the basis of expert testimony in criminal trials.
+Regarding eyewitness testimony, another study by Shaw and Skolnick (1994) discovered that sex plays a role in eyewitness memory and recall of a crime.
+Both men and women identified targets of their own sex more easily than target persons of the opposite sex.
+Women identified other women more accurately and men identified men more accurately than the women did.